Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

 6. Google double-conversion

 Copyright 2006-2011, the V8 project authors.
 All rights reserved.
-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
+Redistribution and use in src and binary forms, with or without modification, are permitted provided that the following conditions are
 met:

-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+    * Redistributions of src code must retain the above copyright notice, this list of conditions and the following disclaimer.
     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following